FOLLOW ME DRONES

 Best HD Budget Follow Me Drone

 The Hubsan H501s has been a favourite of ours for sometime and tops one of our best cheap drones charts.
-What sets the Hubsan apart at the sub-£200 price range is that it has a whopping 20 minutes of battery life as well as full 1080p HD video capture.
+What sets the Hubsan apart at the at the price point is that it has a whopping 20 minutes of battery life as well as full 1080p HD video capture.

 It uses GPS for the follow me functions and the only way it is let down is by the fixed camera.
 That being said, it has an impressive field of view and performs well for video and photography.